sarahemlin/sarahemlin.github.io/content/talk/AALL2020/index.md

   url: https://twitter.com/sarahemlin
 location: New Orleans Ernest N. Morial Convention Center
 math: true
-# projects:
-#- internal-project
 publishDate: "2017-01-01T00:00:00Z"
-# slides: example
-summary: I will present the R portion of the Textual Analysis Deep Dive at AALL's Annual Conference in New Orleans this summer.
+summary: I was asked present the R portion of the Textual Analysis Deep Dive at AALL's Annual Conference in New Orleans July 12, 2020  This event was cancelled due to COVID-19.
 tags: []
 title: Textual analysis in Legal Scholarship Using Python and R
 url_code: ""